Fabinatix97/fabi-online/content/blog/2021-04-04-pilotenausbildung-til.md

 Im selben Atemzug muss ich jedoch wieder zurückrudern und dir sagen, dass es nicht wichtig ist, alles bis ins kleinste Detail zu planen.
 Nicht nur das: manchmal kann dies sogar schaden.
 In diesem Zusammenhang ist sicherlich jeder Pilotenanwärter schonmal über die folgende Theorieprüfungsfrage gestolpert oder hat diese vielleicht sogar schon am eigenen Leib erfahren:

-> "Although the anticipation of possible events is a good attitude for pilots to acquire, it can sometimes lead to hazardous situations.
+> „Although the anticipation of possible events is a good attitude for pilots to acquire, it can sometimes lead to hazardous situations.
 With this statement in mind, select the response below which could lead to such a hazard:
 >
 > A) Anticipating that the flight will take longer than planned.
 >